-There are many reasons why you should consider transferring your own vehicle to Greece by ferry, apart from the flexibility, comfort, and independence that you can have on your trip.
-For example:
+There are many reasons why you should consider transferring your own vehicle to Greece by ferry, including itinerary flexibility, safety and comfort, as well as independence.

-- You have the chance of driving through Italy and spending some time in some of the most beautiful cities in the world like Venice, Florence, or Rome and taste the amazing Italian food!
+- You have the chance to drive through Italy and spend time in some of the most beautiful cities in the world like Venice, Florence or Rome.
+There is a rumor food there is delicious!

-- Transferring your vehicle by ferry from Italy to Greece saves you time from driving as well as money since you don’t have to pay for gas or tolls on the way.
+- Transferring your vehicle by ferry from Italy to Greece saves you time and money, since you don’t have to pay for gas or tolls on the way.

-- The crossing of the Adriatic and the Mediterranean sea by ferry allows you to enjoy a unique scenery with a view of the coasts of Croatia, Albania, the Ionian islands and northwestern Greece.
+- Crossing the Adriatic and Mediterranean seas by ferry allows you to enjoy a unique scenery, taking in views of the coasts of Croatia, Albania, the Ionian islands, and northwestern Greece.

-- The ferry ride can be more relaxing and fun than you have thought: the ferries from Italy to Greece offer many onboard entertainment options, often including screening rooms, bars, disco as well as restaurants, cafeterias and open deck where you can enjoy the sunset or the sunrise over the sea.
+- The ferry ride can be more relaxing and fun than you have imagined!
+Ferries from Italy to Greece offer many on-board entertainment options, often including screening rooms, bars, restaurants, cafeterias, as well as open-air decks where you can enjoy the sunset or the sunrise.

-- The ferry rides from Italy to Greece are usually overnight which means that you can sleep on the ferry and wake up in the morning in Greece fresh and ready to start your road trip with your batteries charged.
+- Ferry rides from Italy to Greece are usually overnight, which means you can sleep on the ferry and wake up in Greece next morning, ready to start your road trip with your batteries charged.
 Booking a bed cabin is the best option for a comfortable ferry trip from Italy to Greece.

-- If you are an early planner then you can benefit a lot from the Early Booking Discount that the ferry companies offer on the Italy - Greece ferry routes for passengers and vehicles.
+- If you are an early planner, then you can benefit from early booking discounts that many ferry companies offer on the Italy - Greece ferry routes for passengers and vehicles.

-- The ferry companies that operate on the Adriatic Sea also have exclusive offers for campers and caravans.
-You can find more information about traveling to Greece with your campervan or about the types of ferry tickets and offers on our relevant blog post.
+- Ferry companies operating on the Adriatic Sea also have exclusive offers for campers and caravans.
+Find more information about traveling to Greece with your campervan.

-- The ports of Igoumenitsa and Patras, where you arrive by ferry from Italy, are located in key locations in order to explore some of the most beautiful areas in Greece or catch a ferry to the Greek islands.
+- The ports of Igoumenitsa and Patras, where you arrive by ferry from Italy, are perfect starting points to explore some of the most beautiful areas in Greece or catch a ferry to the Greek islands.

-So bring your car to Greece by ferry and get the chance to have a genuine experience of Greece’s landscapes, vibe, tastes, and history.
-Below you can find more detailed information for your road trip planning:
+So, bring your car to Greece by ferry and have a true experience of Greece’s landscapes, vibe, tastes, and history.
+Explore more details for your road trip planning below:

 - The port and town of Igoumenitsa are located on the northwest coast of Greece, opposite the island of Corfu and close to the country’s borders with Albania.